code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

 and warnings.

 When modifying arguments to a function or modifying structures, make sure the special Doxygen comments are kept up to date.
-In C code, comments may appear both in the C and Fortran parts of the code.
 Using Doxygen comments in the C code and simplified comments in the headers (see \ref cs_medcoupling_postprocess.cxx and \ref cs_medcoupling_postprocess.h for example) is recommended, but as this